asiripanich/activitysim-dashboard/README.md

 #### Example: At-work Tour Mode Choice

 To understand the building blocks of a sub-model in the dashboard, let's take a look at the `atwork_subtour_mode_choice` sub-model as an example.
-As `atwork_subtour_mode_choice` is a tour-level decision, it is placed under `models.atwork_subtour_mode_choice`.
+As `atwork_subtour_mode_choice` is a tour-level decision, it is placed under `models.tour`.
 The sub-model configuration is defined as follows:

 ```toml
 [models.tour.atwork_subtour_mode_choice]